Some Canadian communities might lose TV in 2023: advocate | CBC News

 "If they lose their TV, they lose all of their programming options," he said.

-In Saskatchewan, the companies the CCSA represents include Regina-based Access Communications, which provides TV to more than 235 communities and rural areas across the province.
+In Saskatchewan, the CCSA represents companies such as Regina-based Access Communications, which provides TV to more than 235 communities and rural areas across the province.

-Access was not able to respond to a request for comment before publication deadline.
+Access has been working on a service transition for years — and none of its customers will lose their TV service, said Fran Moran, the communications manager.

+"This news isn't entirely a surprise," Moran said.
+"The QT+ system is a legacy system, so we've expected this for some time."

 Other Saskatchewan cable providers that could be impacted are based in Beauval, Ile a la Crosse, Buffalo Narrows and Imperial.